ButterCMS/react-serverless-blog/README.md

 Our blog is setup, but crawlers from search engines and social networks do not execute Javascript so our blog has terrible SEO.

 There are a number of ways to address this, including setting up server-side rendering and pre-rendering services like Prerender.io and SEO.js.
 But these options all require setting up a Node.js server, and in this tutorial we want our app to be serverless.

-One option for this is hosting the app on Netlify, which offers a built-in prerendering service for their paid plans.
+The solution we'll use is hosting the app on [Netlify](https://netlify.com), which offers a built-in prerendering service for their paid plans.

 To do this, first we'll create a production build of our app (you'll need [Yarn](https://yarnpkg.com/en/docs/install) installed first):